Ella Rhoads Higginson: Politics

 In 1912, Higginson served as campaign manager for Washington State Republican candidate Frances C. Axtell, cousin of United States President Grover Cleveland.
 Axtell became the first female member of the Washington State Legislature (Koert, 1985: 118–119).

-Although Higginson was not a political activist, she did voice support for women's rights.
+Although Higginson was not a political activist, she did voice support for women's rights and animal rights.
 Higginson wrote a screenplay in 1914 for a silent film entitled Just Like the Men, which follows two women running for office in Washington State facing opposition from male politicians, based upon her time managing Axtell's campaign.
 Higginson wanted Mary Pickford, one of the most famous American silent film actresses of the time, to star in the film, but Pickford declined.
 The screenplay was rediscovered in 2012 by Laura Laffrado, a literature professor at Western Washington University.
 The original draft of the screenplay is among the materials of the Ella Higginson Papers collection housed at the Center for Pacific Northwest Studies at Western Washington University.
 Talking to Crows, a women-led film production company based in the Pacific Northwest, adapted the screenplay into a film which was released for online-streaming in 2020.